 ■ Chris Ash, co-defensive coordinator on the Ohio State staff that won the 2014 National Championship, was named the 30th head coach in Rutgers’ history on December 7, 2015.
 Ash brings over two decades of collegiate coaching experience, including five years in the Big Ten Conference with four Big Ten championships.

-■ Steve Pikiell enters 2016-2017 as the new men’s basketball coach, and Naismith Hall of Fame inductee Vivian Stringer directs the women’s program.
+■ Steve Pikiell enters his second season as the men’s basketball coach, and Naismith Hall of Face inductee Vivian Stringer directs the women’s program.

 ■ A bestselling author denoted as one of the most influential minorities in sports by Sports Illustrated, Vivian Stringer is the first coach in men’s or women’s basketball history to take three different schools to the Final Four.

-■ Rutgers was one of just two universities in 2015-16 to have its men’s and women’s soccer, wrestling, and men’s lacrosse programs all nationally ranked.
+■ Rutgers was the only university in 2016-17 to have its women’s soccer, wrestling, and men’s lacrosse programs all nationally ranked.

-■ Rutgers had 228 student-athletes recognized as Academic All-Big Ten in 2015-16.
-In the most recent Academic Progress Rate (APR) report, Rutgers posted a 987 rate, eight points above the NCAA average.
+■ Rutgers had 205 student-athletes recognized as Academic All-Big Ten in 2016-17.
+In the most recent Academic Progress Rate (APR) report, Rutgers posted a 990, nine points above the NCAA average.